Jonathan Albaladejo: Coaching career

-He retired as an active player following the 2019 season and was later hired as bullpen coach for the Toros de Tijuana of the Mexican League.
+Albaladejo retired as an active player following the 2019 season and was later hired as bullpen coach for the Toros de Tijuana of the Mexican League.

 He managed the Tupper Lake Riverpigs of the independent Empire Baseball League in 2020 and 2021.
 He was the pitching coach for the Empire State Greys during the 2022 season where they were a road team for the Frontier League.

 On February 12, 2024, Albaladejo was announced as the pitching coach for the Lake Erie Crushers of the Frontier League.

 On October 17, 2024 Albaladejo was named the Manager of the Trois-Rivières Aigles of the Frontier League.